fadden/CiderPress2/DiskArc/Comp/LZC-notes.md

 file; the decompressor just reads data until it runs out.
 There is no checksum.

 Internally, the compression code fills a buffer with 8 codes before writing output.
-Codes start at 9 bits and grow to 16, so if we're currently working with 10-byte codes we'll be writing 10 bytes at a time.
+Codes start at 9 bits and grow to 16, so if we're currently working with 10-bit codes we'll be writing 10 bytes at a time.
 When the code size changes, the entire buffer must be flushed, because the decompression side also reads the input in 8-code chunks.
-When operating in "block mode", each transition to a new code with happens to occur at a multiple of 8 codes, so there are no alignment gaps in the output unless a block clear code is emitted.
+When operating in "block mode", each transition to a new code width happens to occur at a multiple of 8 codes, so there are no alignment gaps in the output unless a block clear code is emitted.
 With the older (v2) behavior, the clear code is not reserved, which increases the number of available 9-bit codes by 1, so a gap will appear at the first code width change.
 This somewhat obscure behavior has led to